You can thrive in the gig economy

 What is the gig economy?

 According to a 2018 report by Edison Research, of the 1,044 Americans surveyed, nearly a quarter made money in the gig economy.
-And of those, 44% relied on gigs as their primary income.
+And of those, 44% relied on gigs as their primary source of income.
 Gig workers tend to be young, with the largest percentage (38%) being 18 to 34 years old.
 Check out the best cities in the US for gig economy workers here.

-What has created the gig economy?
+What created the gig economy?

 The 2007 global financial crisis fundamentally changed the way businesses operated.
-Companies of all sizes began prioritizing agility, preferring to access resources when needed instead of making full-time hires and therefore saving on overheads like office space, benefits and training.
+Companies of all sizes began prioritizing agility, preferring to access resources when needed instead of making full-time hires and therefore saving on overheads like office space, benefits, and training.

-All this means is that skilled individuals are in high demand in a gig-based market.
+This means that skilled individuals are in high demand in a gig-based market.
 And, empowered by this new ability to access income outside of traditional employment, people are taking advantage of new ways to earn a living.
 Not only are they selling skills to businesses, but also to other individuals via platforms like Airtasker or Upwork.
 These individuals are a type of “solopreneur,” weaving gigs together to create their incomes and operating as their own bosses.

 How did the pandemic affect the gig economy?